S0urC10ud/xai-fuzzy-regrules/README.md

 {
   "split_char": ";", // split character for the CSV-file
-  "target_var": "MEDV", // target column from csv file to explain "regularization": 0.00001, // to avoid a singular matrix for inversion - should not be necessary when correctly removing linear dependencies
+  "target_var": "MEDV", // target column from csv file to explain "lasso": {
+    "regularization": 0.00001, // to avoid a singular matrix for inversion - should not be necessary when correctly removing linear dependencies
+    "max_lasso_iterations": 10000, // default is 10000 - lasso is applied iteratively until convergence or until this max-iterations-counter is hit
+    "lasso_convergance_tolerance" // default is 1e-4, this is the threshold for the absolute value of difference between beta[i-1] and beta[i] until we say it converged
+  },
   "rule_filters": {
     "l1_row_threshold": 0.1, // row/(2*threshold) will be serialized to a string and checked for duplicates "l1_column_threshold": 0.1, // same as l1_row_threshold but column-wise